Sample Report for the Big Five Personality Test

 Read more about Agreeableness here (opens in a new tab).

-You have a natural inclination for high levels of:
+You have a natural inclination for moderate levels of:

 Complete the IPIP NEO short (120 questions) or long (300 questions) version assessment to see your results for these subdimensions.